Berlusconi revamps media tactics to woo Italian voters

-Data from media watchdog Agcom showed Berlusconi's People of Freedom party hogging the most air time on state broadcaster RAI's three main news programs and on his own Mediaset news bulletins from January 7 to January 13.
+Data from media watchdog Agcom showed Berlusconi's People of Freedom party hogging the most air time on state broadcaster RAI's three main news programmes and on his own Mediaset news bulletins from Jan.
+7 to Jan.
+13.

 The numbers alone, however, do not tell the whole story and neither Bersani, who can appear dull and plodding, nor Monti, who often sounds like the economics professor he is, have been able to match Berlusconi's feisty performances.

 Marturano said that some presenters who used to go easy on Berlusconi have turned against him, fearing he is a sinking ship but previously hostile journalists have shown him more respect for agreeing to appear on their shows.